Tag Archives: Dave Bloomquist

 “That’s too bad.”

-I found out later he was divorced and had two nice kids who visited him, but I never found out if he worked for a railroad or what he did, not for a fact.
-He was either at home for days or he wasn’t.
-I had worked at the Collinwood Yards the winter before as a fill-in, sometimes unloading railcar wheels, sometimes walking the yard with a pencil and waybill clipboard.
+I found out later he was divorced and had two children who visited him, but I never found out if he worked for a railroad or what he did, at least not for a fact.
+He was either at home for days on end or he wasn’t.
+I had worked at Penn Central’s Collinwood Yards the winter before as a fill-in, sometimes unloading railcar wheels, sometimes walking the yard with a pencil and waybill clipboard.
 I didn’t remember ever seeing him there.

 “What kind of people live here?”
 I asked him.